ethereum/EIPs/EIPS/eip-signTypedData.md

 ### Definition of `encodeType`

 The type of a struct is encoded as `name ‖ "(" ‖ member₁ ‖ "," ‖ member₂ ‖ "," ‖ … ‖ memberₙ ")"` where each member is written as `type ‖ " " ‖ name`.
-For example, the above `Message` struct is encoded as `Message(address from,address to,string contents)`.
+For example, the above `Mail` struct is encoded as `Mail(address from,address to,string contents)`.

 If the struct type references other struct types (and these in turn reference even more struct types), then the set of referenced struct types is collected, sorted by name and appended to the encoding.
 An example encoding is `Transaction(Person from,Person to,Asset tx)Asset(address token,uint256 amount)Person(address wallet,string name)`.